 DIY Guide to Modernising a Shower Room

 The time for make do and mend is over, having done little to our shower room over the years other than replace the shower unit, the flooring and a bit of decorating, it was time to drag it kicking and screaming into the 21st century.
+Firstly i did some research on bathroom installation costs.
 The old shower room, which we inherited when we bought the house and moved in, was quite nice but leaky.
 The original tiled shower leaked badly into the kitchen below every time we used it, the carpet tiles stayed wet and damp got into the floorboards below; and the walls were only half tiled.